Disease

 Chronic overwatering in poorly draining soil

-Root and rhizome rot in Aspidistra elatior almost exclusively traces to sustained overwatering.
-The water mold pathogens responsible — primarily Pythium and Phytophthora species — require a continuous film of water in the soil to spread.
-When the potting mix dries completely between waterings, these pathogens cannot move through the soil matrix.
-But when the soil remains moist for extended periods (as happens when Aspidistra is watered on a tropical-plant schedule rather than its own more conservative requirement), the pathogens establish and spread through the root system and eventually into the rhizomes themselves.
+Root and rhizome rot in Aspidistra elatior almost always traces back to sustained overwatering.
+The water mold pathogens responsible — primarily Pythium and Phytophthora species — need a continuous film of water in the soil in order to spread.
+When the potting mix dries completely between waterings, these pathogens can't move through the soil matrix.
+But when the soil stays moist for extended periods, which happens when Aspidistra is watered on a tropical-plant schedule rather than its own more conservative requirement, the pathogens establish and spread through the root system and eventually into the rhizomes themselves.
 Aspidistra root rot is particularly insidious because the plant's rhizome reserves buffer the symptoms.
-The rhizomes store carbohydrates and water that the plant can draw on when the fine roots are compromised.
+The rhizomes store carbohydrates and water the plant can draw on when the fine roots are compromised.
 This means visible above-ground symptoms — yellowing, limpness, decline — may not appear until the rhizome damage is already substantial.
-By the time yellowing is widespread, root rot may have been progressing for 2–3 months.
+By the time yellowing is widespread, root rot may have been progressing for 2–3 months already.

 Container without drainage or with blocked drainage

-Because this plant is so rarely inspected — that's the whole appeal of it — a cachepot with no exit for runoff can quietly hold standing water against the rhizomes for months before anyone thinks to check underneath the outer pot.
-The plant's own low-attention reputation works against it here: a drainage problem that would get caught quickly on a more closely watched houseplant can go unnoticed on Aspidistra precisely because nobody's looking.
+Because this plant is so rarely inspected — that's much of its appeal — a cachepot with no exit for runoff can quietly hold standing water against the rhizomes for months before anyone thinks to check underneath the outer pot.
+The plant's own low-attention reputation works against it here: a drainage problem that would get caught quickly on a more closely watched houseplant can go unnoticed on Aspidistra precisely because nobody's looking closely at it.

 Heavy, water-retentive potting mix

-Aspidistra in standard potting soil without amendment may stay wet for 3–4 weeks after a single thorough watering in low-light, low-evaporation conditions.
-For a plant that naturally grows in well-draining forest soil that sheds excess rain rapidly, 3–4 weeks of wet soil is more than enough to establish rhizome rot pathogens.
+Aspidistra in standard potting soil without amendment may stay wet for 3–4 weeks after a single thorough watering under low-light, low-evaporation conditions.
+For a plant that naturally grows in well-draining forest soil that sheds excess rain rapidly, 3–4 weeks of wet soil is more than enough to establish rhizome rot pathogens in a container setting where there's nowhere for the excess water to go.

 How to Fix It